Iwan (Yitzhak) Salomon

-Iwan (Yitzhak) Salomon (1 March 1881 – 1 January 1972) was a German-born Dutch Jewish philanthropist and communal leader.
+Iwan (Yitzhak) Salomon (1 March 1881 – 1 January 1972) was a German-born Dutch-Jewish philanthropist and communal leader.
 He was instrumental in supporting Jewish educational and religious institutions in Amsterdam and later in the United States.
 Salomon is remembered for his generosity, community involvement, and efforts to assist Jewish refugees during and after the Second World War.

 Biography

 Iwan Salomon was born on 1 March 1881, in Löcknitz, Germany, into a family of tobacco merchants.
 Through his success in the tobacco trade, he built a substantial fortune and later settled in Amsterdam, where he became an active member of the Dutch Jewish community.

 He was first married to Rachel Salomon, with whom he had three children.

-After Rachel’s death in 1918, (Note: Rachel Salomon (née Van Cleef) (July 4, 1887 – December 10, 1918), tragically died at the age of 31 during the Spanish flu pandemic.) he married Sophie Wilhelmina Shifra Prins, daughter of Eliezer Liepman Philip Prins, a noted Dutch Jewish scholar and philanthropist.
+After Rachel’s death in 1918, (Note: Rachel Salomon (née Van Cleef) (July 4, 1887 – December 10, 1918), died at the age of 31 during the Spanish flu pandemic.) he married Sophie Wilhelmina Shifra Prins, daughter of Eliezer Liepman Philip Prins, a noted Dutch Jewish scholar and philanthropist.
 (Note: The artist Benjamin Prins, was her half-brother.)
 Together they had two children.

 Jewish community involvement

 From 1921 to 1939, the Salomon family resided at Van Eeghenstraat 64 in Amsterdam.
 Salomon was known as a baal tsedaka (philanthropist) for Dutch Jews.
 His name was often mentioned when financial help was needed, and he served on numerous boards, including: